SadRobotChannel/af/index.md

 If you're new to crypto faucets this site is for you.
 We list bitcoin and other digital currency faucets that are verified for their value and reputation.
 Usually people start trying-out faucets out of curiosity, or as a hobby, but with some knowledge and consistency such hobby can offer a good income.
 Our goal is to share the knowledge and to enable you to earn digital currency in the way that suits your interests and your life-style.

-◘ If you're <i>not</i> new to faucets sites, proceed to the <a href="http://www.all-faucets.com/all/index.html">Faucets Directory</a> page.<br>
-◘ Tired of faucets or don't have time? <a href="http://www.all-faucets.com/ourpatrons.html">Become our Patron</a> and receive 10,000 satoshi every month!

 **Getting started with bitcoin faucets**

 Cryptocurrency faucets are reward systems in a form of a website or an app that dispense free coins.
 Visitors can claim bitcoin satoshi or other types of coins in an exchange for completing a captcha or tasks described by the websites.